netb258/tetris-in-clojure/README.md

-A small Tetris clone written in Clojure.
+A Tetris clone written in Clojure.

 Uses the Quil library for rendering.